dustinpfister/blog_posts/_posts/threejs-sphere.md

 ## Sphere Geometry in threejs and what to know first

-In this post I will be writing about a few examples of the Sphere Geometry constructor in a javaScript library known as three.js.
+In this post I will be writing about a few examples of the Sphere Geometry constructor, and also various things that have to do with spheres in general in a javaScript library known as three.js.
 I will be trying to keep these examples fairly simple, at least the first few at the top of the post anyway.
-However you should know at least a few things when it comes to the very basics of getting started with three.js and javaScript in general.
+However you should know at least a few things when it comes to the [very basics of getting started with three.js](/2018/04/04/threejs-getting-started/) and [javaScript in general](/2018/11/27/js-getting-started/).
 I will not be going over little detail that should be known before hand, however in this section I will be briefly mentioning some things that come to mind that you should have solid first.

 ### Understand the basics of setting up a scene, camera, and renderer.